xanderstevenson/community-content-pipeline/README.md

 # Community Content Pipeline

-## Approval and Integration with Asana for the Cisco Community Engagement Content Calendar
+## Integration with Asana for the Cisco Community Engagement Content Calendar, as well as creation and storage of .txt and MP3 files

 ### Step 1